 c.
 Aftercare.
 Aftercare is the provision of support to the ex-Service community of veterans and their families.
-It is principally delivered by the Statutory provider, the VWS and Veterans UK (Vets UK) supported by wider third sector organisations.
+It is principally delivered by the Statutory provider, Defence Business Services via Veterans Welfare Service (VWS), Defence Transition Service (DTS) and Integrated Personal Commissioning for Veterans (IPC4V).